 - Cowboy boots are permitted, as long as they fit this, as well as all other requirements.

 - Some prefer boots with a logger sole, but this is not required.

 - Steel-toed boots are not necessary.
 They can be a good measure to prevent some injuries to your feet while working with heavy objects.
 However, you will also be doing a lot of hiking, and hiking with steel toes can be more physically demanding.
 Composite toe boots could be a nice middle ground, but once again not a requirement.

 Cabela’s, Carhartt, Carolina, CAT, Chippewa, Danner, Georgia, Irish Setter, Keen, Muck, Nicks, Redwing, Rocky, Timberland, Whites, and Wolverine

 It can be challenging to find a well-fitting, solid work boot in women’s sizes.
-Carolina, Justin, Red Wing, Chippewa, Carhartt, and Timberland have some models that work well and aren’t too expensive.
+Carolina, Justin, Red Wing, Chippewa, Carhartt, and Timberland have some relatively affordable models that suffice.